dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/MediaManagerDemo.md

     android:required="true" />
 ~~~

 Here, we request permissions that the application must be granted in order for it to register DJI SDK correctly.
-Also, we declare the camera and USB hardware which are used by the application.
+Also, we declare the camera and USB hardwares which are used by the application.

 Moreover, let's add the following elements as childs of element on top of the "MainActivity" activity element as shown below: